Sign In / Sign Out

-Students may take the MA from anywhere in the world, proceed at their own pace and study while working.
-Those who complete the MA will gain a unique set of skills, intellectual tools and a strong grounding in foundational ideas that will prepare them to advance their careers in diplomacy, international development, the military, global security, management and related fields.
+Students may take courses from anywhere in the world, proceed at their own pace and study while working.
+Those who complete the degree program will gain a unique set of skills, intellectual tools and a strong grounding in foundational ideas that will prepare them to advance their careers in diplomacy, international development, the military, global security, management and related fields.

 College/School: College of Liberal Arts and Sciences

 GSC 501 War, Conflict and Security – (3 credits) – The class engages interdisciplinary approaches to conflict and international security with a focus on defining a strategic approach to short, medium and long-term global trends.
 The class reviews key philosophical and social science theories of war and conflict drawn from international relations, sociology and conflict studies.
 It considers the historical development of global security from the post WWII era to the present including a consideration of the role of states and non-state actors.

 GSC 502 Security Studies (3 credits) – The class considers key determinants of global insecurity including ungoverned spaces, civilizational conflict, technological innovation, climate change and terrorism.
 The course provides a background in links between security, economic well-being and principles of domestic and international governance.

 GSC 503 Future of War (3 credits) – The class engages the profound social, political, economic, and cultural implications of the changing nature of war and conflict.
 The course provides an overview of some classic philosophical and military-strategic theories and conceptions of war, the complex threats of groups operating beyond and across state boundaries, and the danger of the democratization of terror and mechanisms of mass destruction.
 The class also engages a variety of international drivers of conflict including climate change, shifting demographics, and competition over resources as well as responses to humanitarian and human rights issues raised by conflict, such as the plight of refugees and internally displaced persons.